elahn/rfcs/text/0000-delegation-of-implementation.md

 ## Do nothing

-In the end, it is a syntactic sugar.
+In the end, it is syntactic sugar.
 It just improves the ease of expression, not the capacity to express more concepts.
 Some simple cases may be handled with deref, others with trait default methods.

 One of my concerns is that the arrival of inheritance in Rust may encourage bad habits.
 Developers are lazy and DRY principle dissuades them from writing repetitive code.
 The temptation may be strong to overuse inheritance in situations where only code reuse is required (resulting in unnecessary subtyping hierarchy and uncontrolled interface exposure).

 # Unresolved questions
 [unresolved]: #unresolved-questions

-The proposed syntax is short but does not name the surrogate type explicitly which may hurt readability.

-## Syntax alternatives
+@cramertj has requested the desired syntax be selected before accepting this RFC, since it is entirely syntax sugar.
+Here are some of the suggestions so far, let the bikeshedding begin!

 ```rust
 - #[derive(PartialEq(“self.1.abs()”)]